Aasraa’s Board of Trustees

 Neelu, a qualified teacher & travel trade executive, left the corporate world (Singapore Airlines) to pursue her dream of working with the under-served.
 A social activist for the last 20 years, she is working for educational opportunity for economically deprived children.
 Based in Dehradun, she organized cancer screening camps for the underprivileged, (with the Rajiv Gandhi Cancer Research Institute, Delhi) volunteered with Raphael for 3 years and now supports several projects which work with children from poor backgrounds.
 A Trustee of The John Martyn Memorial Trust and HindSka Trust, she supports Udayan Care as a core member of the team at Dehradun.

 Neelu co-initiated Street Smart, a project of Aasraa Trust which fulfills the educational, nutritional & medical needs of 2150 street and slum children.
-A centre for NIOS, Aasraa is now focussing on skills training for older children to enable them to live a life of dignity.

 B K Joshi